dabio/dabio/_posts/2013-10-23-install-symfony-on-os-x-mavericks.md

 category: posts
 ---

-[Mavericks](http://www.apple.com/osx/) is out and my manual for [getting Symfony to run on Mountain Lion](/posts/start-with-symfony-on-mountain-lion.html) is already outdated.
+[Mavericks][mavericks] is out and my manual for [getting Symfony to run on Mountain Lion][symfony-lion] is already outdated.
 This guide is an update to the old manual.

 ![Fresh installed Mavericks](/images/blog/mavericks-start.jpg)